bozonx/vitepress-sls-blog-tmpl/README.md

 ### Post

-It doesn't have any title.
 It can has 0, 1 of more images and videos.

 ```
 ---
+title: some name
 type: post
 media:
   - https://....jpg